 Massage before pumping or latching

-Performing a simple massage on your breasts before pumping or latching your baby can help to increase milk supply.
-If you have a Hegen PCTOTM Double Electric Breast Pump, it will be the perfect tool you can use on yourself.
-Do it by placing the kneading ring massager on specific meridian points for 15 seconds each, and you might notice a surge in breastmilk.
-Massaging will improve your blood circulation and milk flow, making pumping and breastfeeding a smooth sailing and painless experience.
+Performing a simple massage on your breasts before pumping or latching your baby can help to boost lactation.
+However, how you massage and how often you do so can have an impact on the outcome.
+With a Hegen PCTOTM Double Electric Breast Pump, you will be able to do it yourself effectively.
+Start by placing the kneading ring massager on specific meridian points for 15 seconds each – soon, you might notice an increase in your breast milk supply.
+When you massage your breasts before each pumping session, your blood circulation improves and you achieve letdown faster, making expressing or breastfeeding a smooth sailing and painless experience.

 Increase frequency of latching or pumping

-Your body’s system reacts to breastfeeding by supplying milk when there is a demand due to the hormone prolactin.
+Understanding how your body’s system reacts to breastfeeding is essential.
+It supplies milk when there is a demand due to the hormone prolactin.
 Prolactin levels increase the more you nurse, stimulating your body to produce more milk as you go.

-To stimulate more milk production, we recommend you pump or latch your baby regularly at 2 to 3-hour intervals.
+To increase your breast milk supply, we recommend you pump or latch your baby regularly at 2- to 3-hour intervals.
 Try pumping for 10 minutes on each side after latching to stimulate the production of more milk.

 Try your hand at power pumping by pumping with your electric breast pump for about 10 to 20 minutes and resting for 5 to 10; repeat this cycle for another two or three cycles.
 Be mindful not to overdo it to prevent any breast or nipple soreness.